The course covenors are Michèle Mendelssohn (Mansfield College) and Ankhi Mukherjee (Wadham College).

-The course convenors are Marina MacKay (St Peter's College) and Laura Marcus (New College).
+The course convenors for 2018-19 are Kirsten Shepherd-Barr (St Catherine's College) and Matthew Bevis (Keble College).

 A. Literature, Contexts and Approaches (Core Course)

 B. Bibliography, Theories of Text, History of the Book, Manuscript Studies

 This is a range of lectures and seminars in each of the first two terms designed to train students for research in English.
-Within this strand, there will classes on book history and theories of text, appropriate to the period.
+Within this strand, there will be classes on palaeography, offering students the skills essential to exploring the enormous riches of Oxford 's manuscript collections, and on book history, bibliography, and textual criticism.

 C. Special Options